lukesrw/codenames-assistant/README.md

 -   "Wikipedia" button, for things that aren't in the dictionary (issue #1)
 -   "Define" button for each card on the board, just in case (issue #2)
--   Browser push notification for when a clue has been given (issue #3)